grimtnt/citra/README.md

 [![License](https://img.shields.io/github/license/valentinvanelslande/citra.svg)](license.txt)

 Citra is an open-source Nintendo 3DS emulator written in C++.
-It is written with portability in mind, with builds actively maintained for Windows.
+It is written with portability in mind, with builds for Windows.

 Citra emulates a subset of 3DS hardware and therefore is useful for running/debugging homebrew applications, and it is also able to run many commercial games!
 Some of these do not run at a playable state, but we are working every day to advance the project forward.